ANZ offers a range of features on children's bank accounts to help them save and bank with ease.

 Access to funds via ANZ ATMs, ANZ Phone Banking, ANZ Internet Banking and ANZ branches (and EFTPOS on ANZ Access Advantage).

-For customers aged 12 to 17 with a sole or joint account:
+For customers aged 12 or 13 with a sole or joint account:

-Access to funds via ANZ ATMs, ANZ branches, view only ANZ Internet Banking and balance enquiries via ANZ Phone Banking (and EFTPOS on ANZ Access Advantage).
+Access to funds via ANZ ATMs, ANZ Phone Banking, ANZ Internet Banking, and ANZ Branches (and EFTPOS on ANZ Access Advantage).

 |Opening an account|